julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img="meetive-profile.png"
      alt_img="Meetive app"
      content="Based on my research and competitors' analysis, I designed the project from the scratch to the hi-fidelity prototype.
 During the process, I tested my product to prioritize the features to fill the Persona's needs, such a possiblity of adding a list of favorites places and a system of categories that will help to create a poll based on the suggested places.
-I focused on finding a simple solution with a friendly, not overwhelmed with the content interface."
+I focused on finding a simple solution with a friendly, not overwhelmed with the content interface with some playful elements."
 %}

 {%